Frequently Asked Questions

 Why can’t Keep Akron Beautiful do anything about panhandler trash?

 A person cannot be fined for littering unless caught in the act by law enforcement.
 Keep Akron Beautiful performs litter sweeps of on and off ramps on a loop throughout the year.
-Please help by donating to homeless shelters so that these folks are more likely to seek out the services they need.

 How do I donate to Keep Akron Beautiful?